allenai/beaker-cli/README.md

    These instructions will guide you through installing and configuring the Beaker CLI.
 See [below](#install-beaker-cli) for more options.

-   Request "Scientist" or higher credentials from a Beaker admin to get authorization to create experiments.
+   Request credentials to run an experiment from a Beaker admin.
    You can either ask on #beaker-users or email bunsen@allenai.org.
    Please include the email address associated with your Beaker account.

 2. Run your first experiment.
 The following example